ibm-cloud-docs/vpc/block_storage_vpc_about.md

 For data volumes attached to a virtual server instance, you can [increase volume capacity](/docs/vpc?topic=vpc-expanding-block-storage-volumes) in GB increments up to 16,000 GB capacity, depending on your volume profile.
 You can also [increase or decrease IOPS](/docs/vpc?topic=vpc-adjusting-volume-iops) for a volume that is attached to an instance by specifying a different IOPS tier or custom IOPS band.

 You can also apply user tags and access management tags to your boot and data volumes.
-Add user tags when you create a volume or update an existing volume with the UI, CLI, or API.
-Create access management tags with the IAM UI or Global Search and Tagging API, then add them to your volumes.
+Add tags when you create a volume or update an existing volume with the UI, CLI, or API.
 For more information, see [Tags for block storage volumes](#vpc-storage-about-tags).

 When you create, view, or update a block storage volume, or [restore a volume from a snapshot](/docs/vpc?topic=vpc-snapshots-vpc-restore), the volume health state is reported in the UI, CLI, or API.
 For more information, see [Block storage volume health states](/docs/vpc?topic=vpc-managing-block-storage&interface=ui#block-storage-vpc-health-states).